 This post may contain affiliate links.
 Please read my disclosure.

-This healthy and tasty pumpkin granola recipe is loaded with oats, quinoa, a variety of nuts and seeds and you guessed it - pumpkin pie spice, making it great for a fall snack.
+This healthy and tasty pumpkin spice granola recipe is loaded with oats, quinoa, a variety of nuts and seeds and you guessed it - pumpkin pie spice, making it great for a fall snack.

 This recipe is dedicated to all pumpkin lovers out there, which seems to be quite a few of you.
 It happens to be one of my go-to pumpkin inspired recipes as well as pumpkin oatmeal muffins, pumpkin chocolate chip pancakes and baked pumpkin donuts.